dokemon-ng/.github/README.md

       --restart unless-stopped \
       --name dokemon-server -d javastraat/dokemon-server:latest

-**Note:** Whenever possible, it is recommended that you run Dokémon in a private network and do not expose it to the Internet.
-In cases where this is not possible, for example when running on a VPS to which you only have public access, you should run Dokémon behind an SSL enabled reverse proxy and use a strong password for maximum security.
+**Note:** Whenever possible, it is recommended that you run Dokémon (Dokemon) in a private network and do not expose it to the Internet.
+In cases where this is not possible, for example when running on a VPS to which you only have public access, you should run Dokémon (Dokemon) behind an SSL enabled reverse proxy and use a strong password for maximum security.
 Refer the next section for sample configuration using Traefik.

 ## Using Traefik with LetsEncrypt SSL certificate

-This is an example configuration for running Dokémon behind Traefik with LetsEncrypt SSL certificate.
+This is an example configuration for running Dokémon (Dokemon) behind Traefik with LetsEncrypt SSL certificate.

 **Note:** This is a sample configuration.
 Please modify it as per your requirements.